narimiran/aoc-utils/doc/intro.md

 - `:ints`- get all integers
 - `:nats` - get all natural numbers, i.e. ignore the `-` sign
 - `:digits` - extract all single digits
-- `:chars` - make a list of chars
+- `:chars` - make a vector of chars
-- `:words` - make a list of words
+- `:words` - make a vector of words
+- `:keywords` - make a vector of keywords

 This function is usually used on single-line inputs.